-Thinking about getting a mac to make beats?
-Here are 7 Things to consider before buying a mac for beat production.
+Do you want to learn how to make beats on a mac?
+Here are 7 Things to consider before becoming a mac beat maker.

 - Ease of use